MCP, AGENTS.md, and Context Engineering for Beginners

 When you use Codex or another AI coding agent and want general project instructions.

-When you use Claude Code and want Claude-specific project notes.
+When you use Claude Code and want persistent Claude-specific project notes.
+It can import or reference AGENTS.md when you already keep general rules there.

 When you want a plain-language instruction file that works even if your tool does not look for a special filename.